 Since opening its doors in 1992, the Tennessee Aquarium has played a crucial role in transforming the Chattanooga riverfront and helping to sustain several billion dollars in capital investments.
-Even more important, the Aquarium has connected more than 26 million people with nature and empowered them to make informed decisions about water and wildlife.

-Since opening, the economic impact on the community has been \$4.88 billion from direct, indirect and induced spending by visitors who reported their primary reason to visit Chattanooga was the Tennessee Aquarium.
+Even more important, the Aquarium has connected more than 26 million people with nature and empowered them to make informed decisions about water and wildlife. \$301 MILLION 1992-2021 Total State and Local Tax Contributed by Non-Hamilton Visitors (in 2021 dollars) which helps support essential services like Police and Fire Departments and Public Schools. \$4.88BILLION Since opening, the economic impact on the community has been \$4.88 billion from direct, indirect, and induced spending by visitors who reported their primary reason to visit Chattanooga was the Tennessee Aguarium.
+2022 ANNUAL ECONOMIC IMPACT AT A GLANCE \$187MILLION Annual economic impact of the Tennessee Aquarium on Chattanooga and Hamilton County.